RadekPudelko/particle.nvim/README.md

 1 of the links 4 times, renaming the copies to arm-none-eabi-cpp, arm-none-eabi-g++, arm-none-eabi-gcc, and arm-none-eabi-ld.
 It doesn't matter which link you copy, as they all point to the same wrapper.
 This allows bear to intercept the compile commands and create the compile_commands.json files.

+## LSP

+There is some configuration required between the LSP and Particle.nvim to launch clangd with the propper arguments for each Particle project.
+This is the most difficult part of configuration as it will vary from user to user depending on how their LSP is configured.
+My configuration can be found in a repo called init.lua in https://github.com/RadekPudelko/init.lua/blob/master/lua/me/lazy/lsp.lua.

+This configuration step is important to launch clangd with enough information to use the correct compiler as the query driver and to use the correct compile_commands.json file.

 ## Other Requirements